MatthewOwens/Fall_Of_Ferald/README.md

 * Make some sprites that don't look awful

 ## TODO - DialogueGrapher
+* Implement Connector visualisation
-* Implement Connector creation & deletion
+* Implement Connector deletion
 * Stop connectors from breaking on Node::setID
 * Implement tab selection in NodeView
 * Fix NodeView selection not clearing until escape is pressed
 * Implement wxWidgets to handle file dialogues
 * Implement exportion of modules to JSON with jsoncpp
+* Fix NodeView scaling bug when nodeviews are created at different scales